 - 13.1 Any Shortlisting must have regard to financial and technical standards relevant to the contract and may have regard to Award Criteria.
 Special rules apply in respect of the EU Procedure (advice from the Director for Procurement & I.T.
-Strategy should be sought). - 13.2 The Officers responsible for Shortlisting are specified in the table CSO 12.3. - Where pre-qualification is used as a means of selecting the tender list, the shortlisting requirements must comply with the Regulations 23-35 of the Public Contracts Regulations 2006 (as amended) for all Works, Supply and Service (Part A) contracts that are above the EU Thresholds.
-For all de minimus quotations and tenders and Part B Services, the principles of these regulations should be observed, although they need not be as restrictive. - 13.4 Pre-qualification should be based upon the principles of obtaining historical information experience, references, technical & professional abilities, the organisational structure, economic & financial standing.
+Strategy should be sought). - The Officers responsible for Shortlisting are specified in the table CSO 12.3. - Where pre-qualification is used as a means of selecting the tender list, the shortlisting requirements must comply with the Regulations for all Works, Supply and Service contracts that are above the EU Thresholds.
+For all below threshold quotations and tenders, the principles of these regulations should be observed, although they need not be as restrictive. - Pre-qualification arrangements for projects with an estimated value above £172,514 using the Restricted Procedure should be based upon statutory guidance from the Cabinet Office.
 It normally forms the first part of a two stage procurement process (the information to be sought is always "backward looking").
 Information sought at pre-qualification cannot be re-sought (or re-used) at tendering stage.
-Officers must provide to all applicants a clear & transparent methodology on the selection criteria to be used. - 13.5 In accordance with CSO 8.10 the TAP shall arrive at a consensus decision on which candidates to invite to tender.
+Officers must provide to all applicants a clear & transparent methodology on the selection criteria to be used.

+13.5 In accordance with CSO 8.15 the TAP shall arrive at a consensus decision on which candidates to invite to tender.